As an Amazon Associate I earn from qualifying purchases. Click for details.

 There’s plenty of physical evidence of its turbulent past, including personal belongings from long ago.
 It’s difficult to tell which had been left there, abandoned by previous homeowners, and which belong to the current residents.

 But few attics have so many marks scraped into the walls and door.

 I’ve mentioned this house before, including in my review of Rue Cote’s book, Ghost Hunting in Tilton, NH.

-The scratch marks in the Laconia home’s attic were among the creepiest things I’ve ever seen in a private home.
-It was reminiscent of hash marks carved into prison walls, and in orphanages and hospitals where people were practically imprisoned.
+The scratch marks in the Laconia home’s attic were among the creepiest things I’ve ever seen, ghost hunting in private homes.
+Those scratches are reminiscent of hash marks carved into prison walls, and in orphanages and some hospitals.